cairo-book/cairo-book/src/ch99-02-01-abis-and-interfaces.md

 Achieving this on Starknet requires something we call an interface.

+## ABI - Application Binary Interface

+On Starknet, the ABI of a contract is a JSON representation of the contract's functions and structures, giving anyone (or any other contract) the ability to form encoded calls to it.
+It is a blueprint that instructs how functions should be called, what input parameters they expect, and in what format.

+While we write our smart contract logics in high-level Cairo, they are stored on the VM as executable bytecodes which are in binary formats.
+Since this bytecode is not human readable, it requires interpretation to be understood.
+This is where ABIs come into play, defining specific methods which can be called to a smart contract for execution.
+Without an ABI, it becomes practically impossible for external actors to understand how to interact with a contract.

+ABIs are typically used in dApps frontends, allowing it to format data correctly, making it understandable by the smart contract and vice versa.
+When you interact with a smart contract through a block explorer like [Voyager](https://voyager.online/) or [Starkscan](https://starkscan.co/), they use the contract's ABI to format the data you send to the contract and the data it returns.

 ## Interface

-An interface is a list of a contract's function definitions without implementations.
-In other words, an interface specifies the function declarations (name, parameters, visibility and return value) contained in a smart contract without including the function body.
+The interface of a contract is a list of the functions it exposes publically.
+It specifies the function signatures (name, parameters, visibility and return value) contained in a smart contract without including the function body.

-Interfaces in Cairo are traits with the `#[abi]` attribute.
+Contract interfaces in Cairo are traits annotated with the `#[starknet::interface]` attribute.
 If you are new to traits, check out the dedicated chapter on [traits](./ch07-02-traits-in-cairo.md).

-For your Cairo code to qualify as an interface, it must meet the following requirements:

-1. Must be appended with the `#[abi]` attribute.
-2. Your interface functions should have no implementations.
-3. You must explicitly declare the function's decorator.
-4. Your interface should not declare a constructor.
-5. Your interface should not declare state variables.

-Here's a sample interface for an ERC20 token contract:
+One important specification is that this trait must be generic over the `TContractState` type.
+This is required for functions to access the contract's storage, so that they can read and write to it.

+> Note: The contract constructor is not part of the interface.
+Nor are internal functions part of the interface.

+Here's a sample interface for an ERC20 token contract.
+As you can see, it's a generic trait over the `TContractState` type. `view` functions have a self parameter of type `@TContractState`, while `external` functions have a self parameter of type passed by reference `ref self: TContractState`.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_04_interface.cairo}}